nextcloud/docker/.examples/Readme.md

 ### with-nginx-proxy
 The nginx proxy adds a proxy layer between nextcloud and the internet.
 The proxy is designed to serve multiple sites on the same host machine.
-The advantage in adding this additional layer is the combination with a container for [Let's Encrypt](https://letsencrypt.org/) certificate handling.
+The advantage in adding this layer is the ability to add a container for [Let's Encrypt](https://letsencrypt.org/) certificate handling.
-This combination of the [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and [jrcs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) gives you fully automated https encryption of your nextcloud installation without worrying about certificate generation, validation or renewal.
+This combination of the [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) and [jrcs/docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) containers creates a fully automated https encryption of the nextcloud installation without worrying about certificate generation, validation or renewal.

 To use this example complete the following steps: